 Chloramine T is only effective in the water for around 4 hours and the dose is therefore normally repeated daily or every other day to ensure adequate kill rates.
 It should also be used in the evening rather than in the morning as UV light breaks down this chemical very quickly indeed.

 Potassium is effective for at around 6 hours in the water whilst Malachite and Formalin are normally effective for 2 or 3 days.
 Remember however that these time vary considerable with temperature and the amount of UV light hitting the water.

 In contrast, Acriflavine is active in water for well over a week, and Virkon Aquatic for 4 to 5 days

 In conclusion, before treating your pond with any chemical for suspected parasite infestation, you should take steps to identify the culprit(s) and then choose the most appropriate remedy depending on the factors discussed above.
 Diving in too rapidly and treating with the wrong chemical at the wrong time/dose/frequency can do more damage than not treating at all.

 In conclusion, our preferred parasite medications are:-

 1. Whitespot - Acriflavine with salt at 1/2 ounce per gallon.
 One treatment only.
 2nd favourite, Malachite Green plus salt at 1/2 oz per gallon.
-Two treatments required.
-Least favourite treatment - but very effective so we must include it - Malachite and Formalin.
+Two treatments required. or - Malachite and Formalin.
 Two treatments required.
 Use above 54 Deg F (12 Deg C.)

 2. Costia - Acriflavine with salt at 1/2 oz per gallon.
 Temperature 56 deg F or above.
 2nd Choice Potassium Permanganate plus salt at 1/2 oz per gallon.
 Any Temperature